Tuesday, December 31, 2024

 "I'll get you one," Party Girl replied.
 "Where are we going?"

-Alicia stepped over her guest's offer with a plea, "You don't have to get me anything.
+"You don't have to get me anything.
 Thank you.
 You don't need to do that.
 Please don't do that.
 Please.
 Okay?" she pleaded.
-They had arrived.
 Alicia pointed toward the dread foliage portal.
-"Through there."
+"Through here."

-Thankfully, it was winter, which meant the spiders in the bushes had all migrated to their winter home home which was also hers.
+Thankfully, it was winter, which meant the spiders in the bushes had all migrated to their winter home, which was also hers.
 Party Girl looked at her host, confused.
-Alicia clambered into the cave of branches and peeled back as many branches as she could to allow Party Girl a mostly unimpeded path through the overgrowth.
+Alicia clambered into the cave of branches and peeled back as much of the overgrowth as she could to allow Party Girl a mostly unimpeded path through.
 Six steps down.
 Keys, door, Jenetti the Yeti.
 Then she turned on a lamp.

 Alicia slipped off her shoes and dropped her bags in the entryway.
 She pointed up the staircase.
 "Up the stairs and to the right.
 I'll take you."
 Then she turned on a lamp.
 Up the steps.
 Then she turned on a lamp.
 And another.
-Two more halfway down the hall.
+And two more down the hall.
 "Through that door."

-A perplexed smile seeped across Party Girl's lips.
+Party Girl hesitated.
 "Why do you have so many lamps?"

-With a nod toward the ceiling, Alicia replied.
+Alicia pointed up at the ceiling.
 "Oh.
 There aren't any lights.
 See?"

 "No, I get that.
 This is, like, a lot of lamps."
-That perplexed smile turned to realization.
+That perplexed look turned to one of realization.
 Oh no. Party Girl gasped.
 "Are you afraid of the dark?!"

 Alicia froze.
 "No."

 At the bottom of the steps, Alicia pretended to do something besides stew in embarrassment.
-Hefting her bags once again, she headed down the hallway to the right towards her room.
-Then she- no. Not this time, she didn't.
-At the end of the hall, she kicked open the door and walked into her room.
+She hefted her bags and headed down the hallway towards her room.
+Then she- no. Not this time, she didn’t.
+She kicked open the door at the end of the hall and stepped inside.
 She didn't need the lamp by the door either.
 The dresser?
 The one on the dresser, yes.
 The soles of her feet tingled as she pattered nervously across the hardwood and flipped the light on.
 She shot a look over her shoulder, back to the darkened entrance of the bedroom, then to the egress window above the bed.
 The coast was clear.

 I live here.
 Why am I scared?
 Alicia slung her equipment bag against the wall and tossed the red nylon gym bag onto the bed, then hurried back out of her bedroom.
 She turned the corner.
 A figure bathed in shadow stood an arm's length away.
 Tall.
 Lanky.
 Long hair.
 "AAAA- Party Girl, hi!"
 And pink.

 "You can turn on the lights," said Alicia's celebrity guest.
 "I'm not gonna tell anyone.
 Who would even care?"
 Then Party Girl turned on a lamp.
 "I want all the lights on when we start talking, anyway."
-Alicia gestured for her to come into the bedroom and pulled out the desk chair for her guest, then sat down on the bed.
+Alicia invited her into the bedroom and pulled out the desk chair for her guest before taking a seat on the bed.
 "First, tell me what you know about..."
 Party Girl couldn't quite bring herself to say the name. "...
-Her," she prompted.
+Her."

 Alicia shrugged.
 "Pretty much nothing.
-I know you had a match against her last year that you-" Party Girl shot her a look, but not with a capital-L. "-did well in.
+I know you had a match against her last year that you-" Party Girl shot her a look. "-Did well in.
 I don't remember seeing her after that."

 "What do you remember about her before that?"